unimapper/unimapper.github.io/docs/reference/adapter.md

 The idea is that each of your data source should have created such an adapter.

 > Every adapter have its own requirements, but there is a name, which must be unique and should corespond with `@adapter` definition in [entity]({{ site.baseurl }}/docs/reference/entity#adapter).

+## Writing adapters
+You must implement all methods listed in the interface and the contents of these methods should concern itself only retrieving data from a data source, nothing more.

+## Custom mapping
+There may be situations where data that the adapter receives from queries or data source, still need a little intervention during mapping, and therefore each adapter can implement its own mapping descendant.